logzio/jmx2logzio/README.md

 If your app is running in a Docker container, consider using [jmx2logzio with Jolokia](#jmx2logzio-jolokia-setup) instead.

+**Note:** The agent uses Slf4j logging framework.
+In order to get logs from the agent, you'll need to supply a [slf4j binder](https://www.slf4j.org/faq.html#requirements).

 **You'll need**: [Maven](https://maven.apache.org/), [Java 1.8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or higher

 ### 1. Download and build jmx2logzio